 On NBC's nationally televised Game of the Week, Detroit right-hander Jack Morris throws a no-hitter, blanking the White Sox at Comiskey Park, 4-0.
 The 29 year-old becomes the first Tiger hurler to accomplish the feat since Jim Bunning held Boston hitless at Fenway Park in 1958.

 Dwight Gooden gives up three hits and one run in five innings in his major league debut, earning the victory when the Mets beat Houston, 5-3.
 The 19 year-old rookie right-hander, anxious to get to the Astrodome before his start, arrives so early before his start that he had to jump a fence to gain entry into the closed ballpark.

-Extending his major league record, White Sox (2) hurler Tom Seaver makes his 16th Opening Day start.
-The 41-year old future Hall of Fame right-hander has also pitched the first game of the season for the Mets (11) and Reds (3).
+Tom Seaver, extending his major league record, makes his 16th Opening Day start when he gets the honor for the second time with Chicago.
+The 41 year-old future Hall of Fame right-hander has also pitched the first game of the season for the Mets (11) and Reds (3).

 Rick Mahler blanks the Phillies, 6-0, for his third Opening Day shutout.
 The Braves' right-hander ties a National League record with his trio of whitewashes.